-SECTION 14.05.
+SECTION 14.06.
 PUD DESIGN CONSIDERATIONS.

-A proposed Planned Unit Development shall take into account the following specific design considerations, as they are necessary to ensure compliance with all applicable regulations and to ensure the compatibility of the project with adjoining properties and the general area in which the property is located.
+A proposed PUD shall utilize the following specific design considerations, as they are necessary to ensure compliance with all applicable regulations and to ensure the compatibility of the development with adjoining properties and the general area in which the property is located.

+- (a) Perimeter setbacks.

+- (b) Street drainage and utility design with respect to location, availability, ownership, and compatibility.

+- (c) Underground installation of utilities.

+- (d) (Reserved for Future Use)
-- (a) Perimeter setbacks. - (b) Street drainage and utility design with respect to location, availability, ownership, and compatibility. - (c) Underground installation of utilities. - (d) Insulation of pedestrian ways from vehicular streets and ways. - (e) Achievement of integrated and harmonious development with respect to signs, lighting, landscaping, and construction materials. - (f) Noise reduction and visual screening mechanisms for adjoining residential uses. - (g) Ingress and egress to the property with respect to automotive and pedestrian safety and convenience, traffic flow and control, street capacity, and emergency access. - (h) Off-street parking, loading, refuse, and other service areas with respect to ingress and egress and the potential effects of noise, glare, vibration, and odor emanating from such facilities on adjoining properties and uses. - (i) Screening and buffering with respect to dimensions and character. - (i) Yard areas and other open space.

-- (k) Density and intensity of development expressed in terms of percent of gross and net land area coverage and gross and net housing units per acre and the height of buildings and other structures. - (l) The preservation of natural resources and natural features. - (m) Architectural design and transitional use techniques incorporated into the proposal to minimize or ameliorate potential land use conflicts thereby facilitating the integration of the proposed use with surrounding uses.
+- (e) Achievement of integrated and harmonious development with respect to signs, lighting, landscaping, and construction materials.

+- (f) Noise reduction and visual screening mechanisms for adjoining residential uses. - (g) Ingress and egress to the property with respect to vehicular and pedestrian safety and convenience, traffic flow and control, street capacity, and emergency access. - (h) Off-street parking, loading areas, refuse areas, and other service areas with respect to ingress and egress and the potential effects of noise, glare, vibration, and odor upon adjoining properties and uses. - (i) Screening and buffering with respect to dimensions and character. - (j) Yard areas and other open space. - (k) Density and intensity of development expressed in terms of percent of gross and net land area coverage and gross and net housing units per acre and the height of buildings and other structures. - (l) The preservation of natural resources and natural features. - (m) Architectural design and transitional use techniques incorporated into the development to minimize or ameliorate potential land use conflicts, thereby facilitating the integration of the PUD with surrounding uses.

-SECTION 14.06.
+SECTION 14.07.
 APPLICATION AND PROCESSING PROCEDURES.

-- (a) Preapplication Conference.
-Prior to the submission of an application for Planned Unit Development, the applicant shall meet with the Township Supervisor, Building Inspector, and such consultants as either deemed appropriate.
-The applicant shall present at such conference, or conferences, a sketch plan of the Planned Unit Development, and the following information: - 1.
+- (a) Pre-application Conference.
+Prior to the submission of an application for a PUD, the applicant shall meet with the Township Supervisor or the Township Planning Director and such consultants as either deem appropriate.
+The conference may exceed one (1) meeting time.
+The applicant shall present at such conference a sketch plan of the PUD, the parallel plan required by Section 14.04(b) if applicable, and the following information. - 1.
 A legal description of the property in question. - 2.
-The total number of acres to be included in the project. - 3.
-A statement of the approximate number of residential units and/or the approximate number, type, and square footage of non-residential units. - 4.
-The approximate number of acres to be occupied and/or devoted to or by each type of use. - 5.
-Departures from the regulations of the Ordinance which will be requested. - 6.
-The number of acres to be preserved as open space or recreation space. - 7.
-All known natural resources and features (wetlands, trees, scenic views, etc.) to be preserved, lost, or replaced.
+The total number of acres to be included in the development. - 3.
+A statement of the approximate number of residential units; or the approximate number, type, and square footage of non-residential units; or both if applicable. - 4.
+The approximate number of acres to be occupied by or devoted to each type of use in the PUD. - 5.
+Departures from the regulations of the Ordinance which will be requested as part of the development, and the exchange expected or proposed in return.

+- 6. The number of acres to be preserved as open space or recreation space. - 7.
+All known natural resources and features to be preserved, lost, or replaced, such as but not limited to wetlands, trees, scenic views.

-The purpose of the meeting is to inform Township and other officials of the concept of the proposed development and provide the potential applicant with information regarding land development policies, procedures, and requirements of the Township in terms of the proposed development.
+The purpose of this conference is to inform the Township of the concept of the proposed development and to provide the applicant with information regarding land development policies, procedures, and requirements relative to the proposed development.
 To this end, the applicant is encouraged to present schematic plans, site data, and any other information that will explain the proposed development.